Lesson Plan - Get It!

 Later, Jim would go on to play college football, professional football, and professional baseball and to win gold medals in the 1912 Olympics.

-To learn about Jim's Olympic experience, watch a portion of the Jim Thorpe Biography from Jim Magnet Man:
+To learn about Jim's Olympic experience, watch the video below.

 In 1983, the Olympic committee restored Jim Thorpe's gold medals and gave them to his children.